 What Are Oats?

 Oats have an amazing nutrition profile.
-It’s not only a high fiber grain but also loaded with plant-based protein and is ideal to prepare fulfilling plant-based breakfast recipes.
+It’s not only a high-fiber grain but also loaded with plant-based protein and is ideal for preparing fulfilling plant-based breakfast recipes.

 Are Oats A Grain?

-Yes, oat is considered a whole grain.
+Yes, oats are considered whole grains.
 Oat kernel contains 3 different parts: the oat bran, the oat germ, and the endosperm.